 Now that you’ve got a rocket stove’s basic parts down pat, it’s time to explore its different uses:

-As if its name hasn’t given it away yet, this portable stove’s main application is cooking.
+If its name hasn’t given it away yet, this portable stove’s main application is cooking.
 Since it’s known for its ability to efficiently create heat with little fuel, it’s a pretty awesome option to cook your meals vs. cooking over an open flame.
 Plus, it’s effective in improving air quality in shelters.